-To strengthen its academic advising program and enhance collaboration between instructional affairs and student support services the college held a successful Advising Summit on August 7 and 8, 2018.
-The goals of this Summit were to strengthen the college's academic advising program and enhance collaboration between instructional affairs and student support services in order to improve student learning, student retention, and student success, and support the college's goal for attaining higher retention and graduation rates.
+To strengthen its academic advising program and enhance collaboration between instruction affairs and student support services the college held a successful Advising Summit on August 7 and 8, 2018.
+The goal of this Summit was to strengthen its academic advising program and enhance collaboration between instruction affairs and student support services in order to improve student learning, student retention, and student success, and supporting the college's goal for attaining higher retention and graduation rates.